How to Cope with Secrecy

 - Kelly, A. E., & McKillop, K. J. (1996).
 Consequences of revealing personal secrets.
 Psychological Bulletin, 120, 450-465.

-- Slepian, M. L., & Kirby (in preparation).
-To whom do we reveal our secrets?
+- Slepian, M. L., & Kirby (in press).
+To whom do we confide our secrets?

 - Pennebaker, J. W. (1993).
 Putting stress into words: Health, linguistic, and therapeutic implications.
 Behavior Research and Therapy, 31,